microsoft/pict/doc/pict.md

     { PLATFORM, CPUS, RAM, HDD }        { OS, Browser }                     APP

 Notes:
  1. You can define as many sub-models as you want; any parameter can belong to any number of sub-models.
-Model hierarchy can be just one level deep.
+However, the model hierarchy can be just one level deep.
  2. The combinatory order of a sub-model cannot exceed the number of its parameters.
 In the example above, an order of the first sub-model can be any value between one and four.
- 3. If you do not specify the order for a sub-model, the default order, as specified by /o option, will be used.
+ 3. If you do not specify the order for a sub-model, the order specified by ```/o``` option will be used.

 ## Aliasing

 Aliasing is a way of specifying multiple names for a single value.
 Multiple names do not change the combinatorial complexity of the model.
-No matter how many names a value has, it is treated as one entity.
+No matter how many names a value has, they are treated as one entity.
 The only difference will be in the output; any test case that would normally have that one value will have one of its names instead.
 Names are rotated among the test cases.
-Specifying one value with two names will result in having them both show up in the output without additional test cases.

-By default, names should be separated by | character but this can be changed with option **/a**.
+By default, names should be separated by | character but this can be changed with option ```/a```.

     OS_1:   Win2008, Win2012, Win2016
     SKU_1:  Professional, Server | Datacenter

 Note:
-When evaluating constraints, only the first name counts.
-For instance, **[SKU_1] = "Server"** will result in a match but **[SKU_1] = "Datacenter"** will not.
-Also, only the first name is used to determine whether a value is negative or a numeric type.
+ 1. When evaluating constraints, only the first name counts.
+For instance, ```[SKU_1] = "Server"``` will result in a match but ```[SKU_1] = "Datacenter"``` will not.
+Also, only the first name is used to determine whether a value is "negative" or for the purpose of detecting its type.

 ## Negative Testing

 In addition to testing valid combinations, referred to as “positive testing,” it is often desirable to test using values outside the allowable range to make sure the program handles errors properly.
-This “negative testing” should be conducted such that only one invalid value is present in any test case.
-This is due to the way in which typical applications are written: namely, to take some failure action upon the first error detected.
-For this reason, a problem known as input masking—in which one invalid input prevents another invalid input from being tested—can occur with negative testing.
+This “negative testing” should be conducted such that only one out-of-range value is present in any test case.
+This is because of the way in which typical applications are written: namely, they often error out when the first error is detected.

+"Input masking" is a type of problem in test design, in which one out-of-range input prevents another invalid input from being tested.

 Consider the following routine, which takes two arguments: